 The color contrast of the thick, tart juice, mingling with a pool of olive oil to evoke the old Italian bread plates so prevalent in restaurants when I was growing up, made this my favorite dish I did for the whole shoot.
 It's tastes a bit old and new at the same time.

-- 8 oz prepared mushroom duxelles mine were from honey mushrooms
+- 8 oz prepared mushroom duxelles or 8 oz finely chopped, cooked mushrooms

-- ½ cup natural wild rice soaked overnight in water to cover
+- ½ cup natural wild rice or white rice, soaked overnight in water to cover

 - 1 large clove garlic to be grated on a microplane